Is God Sadistic?

-The humanist also seem to want to imply that, if a child curses their parents, the parents can stone them.
-That's not the case.
+The humanist imply that, if a child simply curses their parents, the parents can stone them.
+Tha¬t is not the case.
 Notice in Deuteronomy that the rebellious son is brought before the elders of the city.
 In other words, there is trial... evidence is presented... and a judgment is made as to what punishment is appropriate.
-Only if the son is proven guilty, and is truly a danger to himself, to his family and to society, and if the elders judge it appropriate, is the death penalty then applied.
+Only if the son is proven guilty, and is a danger to himself, to his family and to society, AND if the elders judge it appropriate, is the death penalty applied.

 Worshiping Other Gods

 Here is the scripture the humanist references: